F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 #.
 Create a `Cluster Role`_ and `Cluster Role Binding`_.

    You can restrict the permissions granted in the cluster role as needed for your deployment.
-   The supported permission set is shown in the table and Cluster Role example below.
+   The table below shows the supported permission set (these are also provided in the Cluster Role example below).

    +--------------+-------------------+---------------------------------------------+
    | API groups   | Resources         | Actions                                     |